MatthewCalligaro/E155Final/README.md

 ## Steps for Setting Up
-1. Wire the hardware according to the circuit diagram shown previously.
+1. Wire the hardware according to the circuit diagram shown above.
 2. Use the `.sv` files in the `FPGA` directory to configure the FPGA, with `FPGA.sv` as the top-level module.
+3. Set up an Apache webserver on the Raspberry Pi.
-3. Load the files in the `Pi` directory onto the Raspberry Pi.
+4. Load the files in the `Pi` directory onto the Raspberry Pi.
-4. Navigate to these files and `make`.
+5. Navigate to these files and `make`.
-5. Connect your guitar to the device with a 1/4" instrument cable.
+6. Connect your guitar to the device with a 1/4" instrument cable.
-6. Connect a speaker or headphones to the 3.5 mm audio jack on the Raspberry Pi.
+7. Connect a speaker or headphones to the 3.5 mm audio jack on the Raspberry Pi.
 Keep the speaker turned off.
-7. On the Raspberry Pi, `make run`.
+8. On the Raspberry Pi, `make run`.
-8. Turn on the speaker.
+9. Turn on the speaker.